 - Authorization, based on characteristics of the client and the request.
 Authorization policies control whether a service is permitted to access another service and which actions are allowed.
 Authorization is available only for Traffic Director with Envoy.

 Using certificates and keys provided by a private certificate authority (CA), Google's Certificate Authority Service, makes it easier for you to maintain service security.
-CA Service provides GKE workload certificates, which enable you to manually configure credential provisioning for mTLS communication between workloads.
+CA Service provides GKE mesh certificates.
+The GKE mesh certificates feature and Traffic Director enable you to automatically deploy these certificates and have workloads use them.
 You modify your Pods to allow workloads to receive and use mTLS credentials.
 Traffic Director service security is currently available only for GKE-based workloads.

 In modern microservice-based architectures, smaller, more focused services replace large monolithic applications.
 Service calls communicate with each other over the network.
-These calls present security challenges, so it's best to authenticate, encrypt, and authorize them.
+These calls, which were in-process calls in monolithic applications, present security challenges, so it's best to authenticate, encrypt, and authorize them.
 These steps support the zero trust principle, in which all network traffic is assumed to be at risk, regardless of whether the traffic originates inside or outside the network.

 The service mesh design pattern separates any complexity related to service-to-service communications from the business logic.
 Instead, the data plane handles this complexity.
 In addition to reducing application complexity, the service mesh design pattern enables security patterns that might otherwise be difficult to implement and manage.

-In this model, proxyless gRPC or Envoy sidecars securely authenticate and encrypt communications by obtaining configuration information from Traffic Director and certificates from a private CA managed by Certificate Authority Service.
+In this model, proxyless gRPC or Envoy sidecars securely authenticate and encrypt communications by obtaining configuration information from Traffic Director and certificates from a CA Service pool.

 These security features make your Traffic Director deployment process easier by providing the following: